 But the po-boy reaches its finest expression when it is stuffed with fried seafood, most especially shrimp or prawns.
 Crumbed and deep-fried, they make their appearance on baguette rolls along with lettuce, tomato, pickles or cucumber and a cheeky Louisiana-style remoulade with a generous dash of what the Americans so charmingly refer to as 'hot sauce'.
 Cape Herb & Spice’s Louisiana Cajun Rub Seasoning is ideal to create your own home version of this very fancy sarmie.

-500g large raw prawns, deveined with head and shells removed
+- FOR THE SANDWICH: 500g large raw prawns, deveined with head & shells removed

-1 cup cornflakes, blitzed in your food processor until it resembles crumbs (alternately use store-bought bread crumbs)
+- 1 cup cornflakes, blitzed in food processor until resembles crumbs

-Baguette rolls (baguette is traditional but I used thick slices of ciabatta which I seared very lightly in a hot griddle pan)
+- Baguette rolls (can also use thick slices of ciabatta seared lightly in hot griddle pan)

-2 tbs lemon juice (or more if you like it extra tangy)
+- 2 Tbsp lemon juice (or more if you like it extra tangy)

-2 tbs finely chopped dill pickle (aka cornichons)
+- 2 Tbsp finely chopped dill pickle (aka cornichons)

 Mix all the remoulade ingredients together and set aside.
 Drop the prawns in the flour ensuring they are coated all around, then shake off any excess.
 Next, dip the prawns in the egg and then in the crumbs.
 Deep fry in 5cm oil until golden and cooked through, then drain on a kitchen towel.